gilesvangruisen/pop/README.md

 anim.toValue = [NSValue valueWithCGRect:CGRectMake(0, 0, 400, 400)];
 [layer pop_addAnimation:anim forKey:@"size"];
 ```
 Decay animations can be used to gradually slow an object to a halt.
-In this example, we decay a layer's positionX from it's current value and vecocity 1000pts per second:
+In this example, we decay a layer's positionX from it's current value and velocity 1000pts per second:

 ```objective-c
 POPDecayAnimation *anim = [POPDecayAnimation animationWithPropertyNamed:kPOPLayerPositionX];